Emergent Edge Modes in Shifted Quasi-One-Dimensional Charge Density Waves

-Next, we consider finite inter-wire coupling $t_x$ and show that the main features of the sliding CDW discussed above are remarkably stable in the presence of the inter-wire coupling.
-For illustration, in Figs.~\ref{fig3:coupling}a--c, we consider $\lambda_x=\lambda_y=21$ and $L_y=421$, and calculate the energy spectrum for increasing $t_x$, with periodic and open boundary conditions in the $x$- and $y$-directions, respectively.
-We find that as $t_x$ increases, the CDW gap is reduced and close completely after a critical strength $t_x=t_{\mathrm{c}}$.
-Figure~\ref{fig3:coupling}f plots the size of the CDW gap $\Delta_{\mathrm{CDW}}$ as a function of $t_x$.
-Clearly, $\Delta_{\mathrm{CDW}}$ decreases almost linearly with increasing $t_x$ (see the thick lines in Fig.~\ref{fig3:coupling}f).
-Moreover, for a larger CDW wavelength $\lambda_x$, the reduction of $\Delta_{\mathrm{CDW}}$ by $t_x$ is slower and hence a larger $t_{\mathrm{c}}$ is observed (see Fig.~\ref{fig3:coupling}g).
+Now, we consider finite inter-wire coupling $t_x$ and show that the shifted CDW phase with the features mentioned above remain robust in the system.
+In Figs.~\ref{fig3:coupling}(a)-\ref{fig3:coupling}(c), we plot the energy spectra for increasing $t_x$, with PBC (OBC) in $x(y)$-direction.
+We find that as $t_x$ increases, the CDW gap $\Delta_{\mathrm{CDW}}$ is reduced and closed completely after a critical strength $t_{\mathrm{c}}$.
+Explicitly, $\Delta_{\mathrm{CDW}}$ decreases almost linearly with increasing $t_x$ [thick lines in Fig.~\ref{fig3:coupling}(f)].
+For a larger $\lambda_x$, the decrease of $\Delta_{\mathrm{CDW}}$ by $t_x$ is slower and thus a larger $t_{\mathrm{c}}$ is observed [Fig.~\ref{fig3:coupling}(g)].
 The critical strength $t_{\mathrm{c}}$ also increases with increasing $V$.
-Notably, for $\lambda_x\gtrsim 5$, $t_c$ is comparable and even larger than $V$, i.e., $t_c\gtrsim V$.
-As a consequence of the reduction of $\Delta_{\mathrm{CDW}}$, some edge bands are merged with the bulk continuum.
-Thus, edge modes can be observed at fewer sites along the edge (see Fig.~\ref{fig3:coupling}b,e).
-However, the remaining edge modes with energy closer to the Fermi energy $E_F$ are only slightly extended in the $x$-direction.
-Therefore, for large $\lambda_x$ and $V$, the system with sizable CDW gaps and sliding edge modes can persist up to considerable inter-wire coupling.
+Notably, for $\lambda_x\gtrsim 5$, $t_c$ is comparable and even larger than $V$.
+Due to the reduction of $\Delta_{\mathrm{CDW}}$, some edge bands are merged with the bulk continuum.
+Thus, the edge modes can be observed at fewer sites along the edge [Figs.~\ref{fig3:coupling}(b) and \ref{fig3:coupling}(e)].
+However, the remaining edge modes with energies close to $E_F$ are only slightly extended in $x$-direction.
+Therefore, for large $\lambda_x$ and $V$, sizable CDW gaps with edge modes persist up to considerable inter-wire coupling in the system.